chrisb13/cb.github.io/_posts/python/2015-11-25-programmatic-paper-mkpaper.markdown

 - python
 ---

+MkPaper creates a figure document in 2 + n lines of code, where n is the number of figures you have!
+{: .notice}

 Have you ever wished a machine would write your paper for you?

 Wish no more, the future is here!* I've created a Python package that will compile a LaTeX or word document of figures.
 Basically, you feed the package a path to a figure and a caption and then it will create either: